agents-flex/agents-flex/docs/core/agent.md

 }
 ```

-` System.out.println` The output result is as follows:
+ The output result is as follows:

 ```sql
 CREATE TABLE `student` (